What is micro content? Here’s a demonstration:

 • How do you use micro content on social media?

 Micro content conveys shreds of information that answer a specific question or leave an impression on the audience in a short period of time, which is entirely necessary for today’s audiences.
+We’re not judging, by the way.
+Readers and learners just behave differently on a social media platform than in an 18th-century library.

 The average reader’s attention span is 8 seconds, which is worse than a goldfish’s.
 That means we lost a lot of people’s’ attention at “Let’s start …” It also means our interpretation of 10-30 seconds is a bit generous compared to some.